 And so we end the main part of this series where Steely’s Dan’s discography — supposedly — began.
-(No, we’re not counting the 1971 You Gotta Walk It Like You Talk It soundtrack, credited to “Walter Becker & Donald Fagen.”
-That’s for another Sunday.)
+(No, we’re not counting the 1971 You Gotta Walk It Like You Talk It soundtrack, credited to “Walter Becker & Donald Fagen.”)
 “Dallas” and “Sail The Waterway” were recorded by the initial Steely Dan band in 1972 and together comprised a pre-Can’t Buy A Thrill single.
 We know that promo singles were pressed; they’re still in circulation.
 What is less certain is whether the single ever made it to general public release.
 That just can’t be verified because, if it was, it sold too poorly to be sure.

 Becker and Fagan seem to agree with the lackluster reception to these songs; they haven’t allowed them to be included in any SD compilations, you can’t get it on cassette or CD and in an interview the duo have labeled these tunes “stinko.”
 Though the melodies are a bit straightforward for what would soon become typical for them, I’d hesitate to say they were putrid.
 Far from it.